Apple MacBook Pro MB076LL/A 17-inch Laptop (2.4 GHz Intel Core 2 Duo, Glossy Display, 2 GB RAM, 160 GB Hard Drive, DVD/CD SuperDrive)

 Perhaps it goes without saying, but the computer itself seems well-built and well-engineered - but it's all relative and it's not hard to be a better, more integrated product than most windows-based pc's.
 The MBP replaces an older Toshiba laptop for me - and there's really no point in even trying to make a comparison, it's a joke.
 The Mac O/S is a bit of a learning curve for me - but more like I am trying to unlearn "bad habits" from Windows - things now make sense in an operational and functional manner.
 Overall, it's an attention to detail that I really appreciate on both the hardware and the software side - little things like a backlit, auto-dimming keyboard or the magnetic power connector.
 I have to admit though, that after initially being impressed by the light-sensing, auto-dimming screen - I am annoyed by the fact that the sensor is apparently in the keyboard and, in a bright room, certain hand movements cause the screen brightness to change back and forth.
 I'll probably turn off the feature because of this.

-Great product, only tiny flaws5
+Great product, only tiny flaws

 My previous (non-Windows) laptop was a trusty 12" G4 ("titanium").
 I loved it, as it was (and still is) of an almost perfect size, and capable to do almost everything I needed to do on the road.
 But it *was* getting old, and when Apple came out with the slightly speedbumped MacBook Pro (a name I still don't like), I ordered it.
 I'm reviewing the 15", 2.4 GHz, 2 GB, 200 GB hard drive version.